Ecological restoration

 Ecological restoration, or ecosystem restoration, is the process of assisting the recovery of an ecosystem that has been degraded, damaged, destroyed or transformed.
 It is distinct from conservation in that it attempts to retroactively repair already damaged ecosystems rather than take preventative measures.
 Ecological restoration can help to reverse biodiversity loss, combat climate change, support the provision of ecosystem services and support local economies.
 The United Nations has named 2021–2030 the Decade on Ecosystem Restoration.

 Habitat restoration involves the deliberate rehabilitation of a specific area to reestablish a functional ecosystem.
 This may differ from historical baselines (the ecosystem's original condition at a particular point in time).
 To achieve successful habitat restoration, it is essential to understand the life cycles and interactions of species, as well as the essential elements such as food, water, nutrients, space, and shelter needed to support species populations.

 Scientists estimate that the current species extinction rate, or the rate of the Holocene extinction, is 1,000 to 10,000 times higher than the normal, background rate.
 Habitat loss is a leading cause of species extinctions and ecosystem service decline.
 Two methods have been identified to slow the rate of species extinction and ecosystem service decline: conservation of quality habitat and restoration of degraded habitat.
 The number and size of ecological restoration projects have increased exponentially in recent years, with hundreds of thousands of projects across the globe.

 Restoration goals reflect political choices, and differ by place and culture.
 On a global level, the concept of nature-positive has emerged as a societal goal to achieve full nature recovery by 2050, including through restoration of degraded ecosystems to reverse biodiversity loss.

+Ecological restoration has become an important global strategy for conserving biodiversity, and maintaining ecosystem services.
+Restoration initiatives often aim to return ecosystems to their original conditions, or improve an ecosystem's ecological integrity and function.